wermipls/rana/README.md

 ## Project structure

 - `src` - engine source
+- `examples` - various projects demonstrating how to use the engine and its features
 - `vst` - VST wrappers for in-engine effects
 - `corn` - converter tool from Renoise to in-engine music format